hatmer/go_blockchain/README.md

 Simple blockchain implementation to learn Go.

 ## What it does
-* Logs url requests to webserver in a PoW-secured blockchain.
+* Logs url of requests to webserver as a PoW-secured blockchain on disk.

 ## Design Goals
 * Simple and elegant solution.